makevoid/btcusd-resistance-lines/Readme.md

-# Chart Annotator - Resistance Lines
+py-scikit-resistance-lines-btcusd

+### (example) io a Chart Annotator that draws Resistance Lines (currently it doesn't draws the direction yet - TODO: 'feature', not yet in the backlog)

 ### Automatically find resistance lines in pricing trading data